 CSV format

 Translate the above life table into an age-structured (Leslie) transition matrix with four ages: age 1 (yearlings), age 2, age 3, and age 4.
-You don’t need to include age 5 because no individuals ever make it past age 4.
+You don’t need to include age 5 because no individuals ever make it past age 4 (age 4 represents all individuals that have lived from 4 to 5 years of life- and no one makes it to age 5.

 Keep the following points in mind:

 1a (image upload).
 Upload an image file of the full transition matrix (16 numbers, arranged in 4 rows and 4 columns) to WebCampus.
-To maximize your chance for partial credit, include all calculations you needed to arrive at your final solution.
+To maximize our abililty to give you partial credit, please include all calculations you needed to arrive at your final solution.

 1b (short answer).
 Describe (in words) how you computed the number in row 1, column 3 of your matrix (fecundity of 3-year-olds).